What Are The Daytime Emmy® Awards?

 How Do The Daytime Emmy® Awards Work?

-Following approval by the National Awards Committee and Trustees of The National Academy of Television Arts and Sciences, the new contest rules and procedures, a by-category submission guide, a document outlining what's new for 2017-2018 and the calendar become available online.
+November 12, 2018: Following approval by the National Awards Committee and Trustees of The National Academy of Television Arts & Sciences, the new contest rules and procedures, and a by-category submission guide, for 2018-2019 are available online at emmyonline.tv and directly on the submission site at daytimeemmys.dmds.com.

-A call for entries and notification to potential judges is sent to a wide cross section of the daytime television community.
-Entries and judges are solicited from shows, networks, syndicators, independent producers and crafts persons.
+A call for entries and notification to registration for potential judges is sent to a wide cross section of the daytime television community.
+Entries and judges are solicited from shows, networks, syndicators, Independent producers and crafts persons.

 Call For Entries:

 To enter the contest, individuals or show contacts log in to the ©Yangaroo submission site at daytimeemmys.dmds.com and ‘build' their entries there.
 During the entry period, entrants may log in anytime to add, correct, update or finalize entry data and pay for entries.
-To encourage prompt completion of entries there will be an early entry deadline of November 21, 2017 at a reduced fee for information and payment.
-All entry data and video upload must be complete by or before the final deadline December 20, 2017.
-During the process, before and after judging, entrants may log in to view the summary, details and status of their entries.
+To encourage prompt completion of entries there will be an early entry deadline of November 25, 2018 at a reduced fee for information and payment.
+All entry data and video upload must be complete by or before the final deadline December 21, 2018..

-NOTE: The purpose of the early entry deadline is also to determine if any categories are expected to contain large amounts of entries or lengthy amounts of total judging/viewing time.
+NOTE: The purpose of the early entry deadline is primarily to determine if any categories will contain large amounts of entries or lengthy amounts of potential total judging/viewing time.
 These categories may be subject to a preliminary round of judging.

 Entry Submissions Requirements:

 All entrants must submit content for each category they enter for evaluation by judges.
 This evaluation determines both the nominees and recipients in a single viewing round (with the exception of any necessary preliminary judging as noted above).
-Due to the variation of submission requirements in each category, please refer to the By-Category Submissions Guide document which provides complete detail, fees and deadlines for each category.
-(Every effort has been made to contain all categories' submission requirements on a single page).
+Due to the variation of submission requirements in each category, please refer to the By-Category Submissions Guide section of this document which provides complete detail and deadline information for each category.
+(Every effort has been made to contain categories’ submission requirements detail on a single page).

 ENTERING THE DAYTIME EMMY® AWARDS